mkpelc/frequencywordslists/README.md

 # frequencywordslists
-Lists of words sorted by frequency of usage
+Lists of words divided by letter and sorted by frequency of usage.

+Available langugages:
+- English
+- Polish

 See the license.txt file